D-Mobilelab/promiselite/README.md

-PromiseLite.any takes an Array of PromiseLite as argument, then
+*PromiseLite.any* takes an Array of *PromiseLite* as argument, then

-* if the at least one of such promises is fulfilled, the promise returned by PromiseLite.any is resolved
+* if at least one of such promises is fulfilled, the promise returned by *PromiseLite.any* is resolved

-* if all such promises are rejected, the promise returned by PromiseLite.any is rejected
+* if all the promises are rejected, the promise returned by *PromiseLite.any* is rejected

 ```